vincentsels/ProjectManagement/README.md

 * Allow certain customers to be able to approve of tickets simply as a notion, or in order to be able to assign them.

 ## Upcoming features

-### Per-resource Gantt chart

-* In addition to the amount of hours per week, also add support to enter non-working days per resource.
-* A Gantt chart that lists all work items per resource, shows the progress and expected completion date.
-* Play around with expected 'availability' of each resource, expressed as a percentage of their available time, to discover a realistic date of when this developer's work will be finished.

 ### Resource overviews